dodie/java-helpful-npe-demo/readme.md

 Finding out the exact source of the problem is left as an exercise for the reader.

-However, with Java 14's Helpful NullPointerExceptions the message contains a more precise reason:
+However, **with Java 14's Helpful NullPointerExceptions the message contains a more precise reason**:

 ```
 Exception in thread "main" java.lang.NullPointerException: Cannot invoke "org.w3c.dom.Node.getChildNodes()" because the return value of "org.w3c.dom.NodeList.item(int)" is null